Back to Stories

 About Franz Camenzind

 Dr. Franz Camenzind is a wildlife biologist turned filmmaker and environmental activist.
 In his career he conducted numerous wildlife assessments, often focusing on threatened and endangered species.
-Serendipitous opportunities lead him to a long career in the documentary film industry where he produced award-winning films on coyotes, wolves, grizzly bears, pronghorn antelope, giant pandas and black rhinos.
-Although now enjoying retirement in his Jackson, Wyoming home of 44 years, he is still very much involved in local, regional and national environmental issues.
+He has produced award-winning documentary films on coyotes, wolves, grizzly bears, pronghorn antelope, giant pandas, and black rhinos.
+Although now enjoying retirement in his Jackson, Wyoming home of 54 years, he is still very much involved in local, regional and national environmental issues.
 He spent 13 years as Executive Director of the Jackson Hole Conservation Alliance.
-Prior to that he served on its board for 13 years and was one of the founding board members of the Greater Yellowstone Coalition.
-In addition, Camenzind writes a column, Wild Ideas, often with a focus on the importance of Wilderness lands, for Mountain Journal.
+Prior to that, he served on its board for 13 years and was one of the founding board members of the Greater Yellowstone Coalition.
+In addition, Camenzind writes a column for Mountain Journal called "Wild Ideas," often with a focus on the importance of Wilderness lands.

 Increase our impact by sharing this story.